garrettrayj/den/README.md

 ## Mission

-Den aims to become a news app so sharp it cuts through misinformation like a white-hot knife through butter.
+Den aims to be a news app so sharp it cuts through misinformation like a white-hot knife through butter.
-Old and new tech are blended to create a unique content-focused browsing experience.
+Old and new tech is blended to create a unique content-focused browsing experience.
 Old in the sense that RSS has been around since 1999.
 Decentralized and based on reliable foundations (HTTP, XML, etc.); Syndication feeds are still the best way to publish and consume news.